lukmanaj/CTMRI-Net/README.md

 - Multimodal classifier that supports CT, MRI, or both inputs.
 - Dual DenseNet201 architecture (feature-level fusion).
 - Trained using the PyTorch deep learning framework.
-- Integrated with Weights & Biases for experiment tracking.

 ## 🚀 Live Demo
 You can run the app locally using: